The Star Formation History of WLM from Asymptotic Giant Branch Stars and The Discovery of a Candidate Accreted System in its Outer Disk: Methodology

-We converted the CMD to a Hess diagram with bin sizes of $0.05 \times 0.05$~mag in color and magnitude, respectively.
-We then fit the binned CMD down to the 90\% completeness limit of $J=20.0$~mag.
-Our fits also included a CMD model of Galactic foreground stars generated from the \texttt{TRILEGAL} simulation \citep{Girardi05}.
 To accurately account for spatially-dependent observational biases and completeness, we measured the SFH of the inner region of WLM ($r<r_h$) and outer region of WLM ($r>r_h$) separately, and then combined their results to determine the total SFH.
-In total, 825 stars were used for the SFH fits in the inner and outer regions combined, including TP-AGB, E-AGB, RGB, and RHeB stars.
+In total, 825 stars were used for the SFH fits in the inner and outer regions combined, including thermally-pulsating AGB (TP-AGB) early AGB (E-AGB), RGB, and RHeB stars.
+Most of the age SFH information is derived from TP-AGB stars, except for the very oldest ages ($>10$~Gyr) for which the E-AGB and RGB stars provide leverage.
+We note E-AGB stars are expected to be $\sim2-20\times$ more abundant than TP-AGB stars \citep{ Vassiliadis93, Habing03}.

 Results of the CMD fits for the inner and outer regions are shown in Figure \ref{fig:fit_cmd}.
 There is good overall agreement between the observed and model CMDs in both cases.
 The residual significance plots (right panels) show no notable systematic structures and there appear to be no areas of either the inner or outer CMDs that are poorly modeled.